Seremba/Seremba/README.md

-### Hi 👋, I am *Seremba Patrick*
+### Hi 👋,
- from Kampala, Uganda, and I love working with Java, Spring Boot on the backend, and React on the front-end when it comes to Development.
+I am *Seremba Patrick* living in Kampala, Uganda, and I love working with Java, Spring Boot on the backend, and React on the front-end when it comes to Development.
 I also enjoy creating amazing websites with WordPress.
 When I am off the screen, I am playing a board game or reading a physical book.

 Skills: HTML5, CSS3, SCSS, JavaScript, React, Redux, Java, Spring, SQL, Hiberante